Nuisance Wildlife Control and Removal

 • It can be dangerous to handle trapped animals.
 It is often easier to get an animal into a trap than to get one out.
 Wear heavy leather gloves and use extreme caution when releasing animals.
 Always stand behind the trap and point the open end toward a clear area when releasing the animal.

 • Should you get bitten, don’t release the animal if it hasn’t already been released.
-Contact the state public health veterinarian for instructions on having the animal tested for rabies and contact your doctor.
+Contact the state public health veterinarian at LDH for instructions on having the animal tested for rabies and contact your doctor.
 If you have already released the animal and can’t immediately recapture it, still contact the state public health veterinarian and your doctor.
 Animals that appear healthy may be sick.
-Certain mammals including bats and skunks may be infected with rabies and can transmit it to humans.
+Certain mammals, including bats and skunks, may be infected with rabies and can transmit it to humans.
 Rabies is fatal to humans if not treated before symptoms develop.

 • Release trapped animals at least five miles from where they were trapped to prevent their return.